History of the Jews in Besançon: The community center

 The Jewish community center, called "Maison du rabbi Cahen" in reference to the Besançon rabbi of the 1960s, is located on Rue Grosjean near Viotte station.
 It was opened in the 1970s, when the Jewish community decided to expand beyond strictly denominational activities, by offering cultural activities as well.
 Its primary function is to serve as premises for associations linked to the Besançon consistory, such as the Israelite Cultural Association, the Judeo-Christian Friendships, the Israelite Scouts of France, and the Female Cooperation in addition to hosting Shabbat meals, theatrical performances, numerous meetings with neighboring communities, a place for teaching Talmud Torah and Hebrew, a youth center, a nursery for small children and finally as a place for certain ancillary ceremonies.

 Places of worship

-The first Besançon synagogue was located in the district of Battant, Rue du Grand Charmont, and it is probably because it is placed in this small street that it takes the name of synagogue of Charmont.
-This place of worship was then located on the first floor of a 13th-century house, converted into a vast and elegant room.
+The first Besançon synagogue was located in the district of Battant, Rue du Grand Charmont.
+This place of worship was located on the first floor of a 13th-century house, which was converted into a vast and elegant room.

-But the building became too cramped for the community (about 600 people in the 19th century), and was replaced by another synagogue on rue de la Madeleine, which then gave way to the current synagogue, inaugurated on November 18, 1869.
+The building eventually became too cramped for the community (about 600 people in the 19th century), and was replaced by another synagogue on Rue de la Madeleine, which then gave way to the current synagogue, inaugurated on November 18, 1869.
 This new synagogue, located on the Quai de Strasbourg, is in the Arab-Moorish style.
 Its design is the fruit of the work of the Franche-Comté architect Pierre Marnotte and is one of the rare synagogues of this style in Europe.
 The building has been listed as a historical monument since December 16, 1984.